gloriadasilva/myblog/my-website/blog/django-tutorial.md

 **2. Is Flask Better than Django?**

 No, Flask is not better than Django.
 Choosing between the two frameworks depends on your project needs.
-Flask is best for building simple to middle applications such as REST APIs, blogs, and social media applications.
+Flask is best for building simple to middle applications such as RESTful APIs, blogs, and social media applications.
 Django, on the other hand, is best for building complex applications such as e-commerce platforms, content management systems, and educational platforms.

 **3. Where Can I Host My Django Project for Free?**